langchain-ai/langchain/libs/langchain/README.md

 ## Quick Install

-`pip install gigachain`
+`pip install gigachain_community`
 or
-`pip install langsmith && conda install gigachain -c conda-forge`
+`pip install langsmith && conda install gigachain_community -c conda-forge`

 ## 🤔 What is this?